Charles Gore on Inequality Reduction as a Global Goal: The Nature and Logic of SDG 10

 WIDER Seminar Series

-Charles Gore will present at the WIDER Seminar Series on 19 June 2019.
+Charles Gore presented at the WIDER Seminar Series on 19 June 2019.

 Abstract – Inequality Reduction as a Global Goal: The Nature and Logic of SDG 10